ycas/ycas.github.io/ycas/content/post/SpecialEvent.md

 ---
 author: "YCAS"
-date: 2019-02-07
+date: 2019-03-07
-image: img/lunareclipse.jpg
+image: img/tesslavaplanet_0.jpg
-linktitle: Earth Day StarWatch
+linktitle: TESS NASAs Newest Exoplanet Survey Space Telescope
 next: /post/york-learning-center-planetarium-shows/
-title: Earth Day StarWatch
+title: TESS is NASA's Newest Exoplanet Survey Space Telescope
 weight: 70
 ---
-The York County Astronomical Society (YCAS) will host a Earth Day and Lyrid Meteor Shower Starwatch event at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Monday, April 22th 2019, from  8:00PM to 10:00PM.

-The evening will begin with a screened astronomical presentation on current events and the April night sky.
-Guests will then be guided on a tour of the sky through one of the club telescopes.
-Attendees will be shown a host of celestial objects to include meteors, globular clusters, the Andromeda galaxy and much more.
-Hot beverages and light refreshments are available.

-While this event is free and open to the public, your generous donation will help us continue to bring astronomical events to the York County and surrounding areas.

-If it is clear, all activities will occur as scheduled.
-If it is completely cloudy or raining, the indoor activity of a screened astronomical presentation will occur as scheduled.

-When arriving at the John C. Rudy County Park, please use the main park entrance, not the Administrative Office entrance.
-Follow the signs and lights to the event.
-The [Directions](https://www.astroyork.com/directions) page provides more details.
+The Transiting Exoplanet Survey Satellite (TESS) is NASA's newest space-based telescope designed to discover new extrasolar planets.
+Following in the footsteps of the Kepler mission, TESS is discovering exoplanets orbiting the closest stars to our solar system.
+TESS launched in April of 2018 and is currently about halfway through its two-year prime mission.
+In this presentation, Dr. Scott Fleming from the Space Telescope Science Institute in Baltimore, MD will share the latest news from the spacecraft, including a description of how the telescope operates, and some of the latest scientific discoveries to come from the mission.

+The event is April 6, 2019 at 5:30pm and is free to the all.
+Limited seating available on a first come, first served basis.

-For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)
+For more information on events, scheduling a private party star watch, directions to the planetarium, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork).